-TEP offers several resources – free to teachers – which allow students to participate in interactive museum exhibits, solar array sites, and virutally through downloadable materials.
+TEP offers several resources – free to teachers – that allow students to participate in interactive museum exhibits, solar array sites, and virutally through downloadable materials.

-Schools where 50% or more of the student population is eligible for the federal school lunch program can receive educational tours free.
+Schools where 50 percent or more of the student population is eligible for the federal school lunch program can receive educational tours free.
 TEP provides the funding for qualifying school groups.

 Electri-City is fantastic learning opportunity – and it's fun!